 - It can be as small as when you talk to your friend on the phone and notice that the conversation is extremely one-sided.
 This can occur at times, but when it becomes a routine, that is when there is cause for concern.

 - It could be after listening to a political speech, and/or discussing your views on corporal punishment, abortion or gay rights, that you began to notice how different you and your friend truly think, and how much you both do not see eye-to-eye.

 - It could be after a friend shares with you how someone has been repeatedly mistreating them, and how you know they deserve to be treated better.
-Sooner or later, your pleas will fall on death ears, and you will be seen as the problem.
+Sooner or later, your pleas will fall on deaf ears, and you will be seen as the problem.

 - It could be after hearing from multiple sources that your friend has said unkind things about you, and/or failed to stick up for you when they had the opportunity to have your back.
-A true fried knows your character and knows when they are hearing untrue things said about you.
+A true friend knows your character and knows when they are hearing untrue things said about you.
 A situation like this, will usually prompt them to stick up for you.
 When this does not occur, it is safe to assume the friendship has ran its course.

 - It could be simply that you hardly hear from them anymore, and whenever you attempt to schedule a time to meet, they either ignore the question, or put you off.